 reasonable and pressure at node D is as low as possible to minimize the height of the

 water tower.
-There will be a trade-off between pressure at D and pipe diameters.
+There will be a trade-off between pressure at D and pipe diameters in the pipe network.

 Smaller diameter pipes will save money on pipes but will require a taller water